hav4ik/hav4ik.github.io/articles/_posts/2019-01-22-mtl-a-practical-survey.md

 <br><br>
+<a name="conclusion"></a>
+## Okay, that's all cool, but how should I Multi-Task?

+Just use the *Instant Noodles* described above.
+More specifically, combine the technique of Multi-Gradient Descent in [Section 1][section-1] together with gradients normalization described in [Appendix A.1][appendix-a-1].
+Then, if you have problems with missing data, use the stochastic gradient update or the self-distillation idea that was analyzed in detail in [Section 2][section-2].
+Choosing the right architecture might be tricky, so you will need to account for all the pros and cons in [Section 3][section-3].
+Finally, subscribe and comment to this blog for more cool stuffs!

+[section-1]: #section1
+[section-2]: #section2
+[section-3]: #section3
+[appendix-a-1]: #appendixa1

+<br><br>
 ## Appendix A: other noodles that ain't the yummiest noodle

 In this section, I will describe the other approaches that I had experience with, but won't recommend them for others.
 On their own, they are quite good and convenient, just not the best out there (comparing to methods described above).